-Lesson Title: Perimeter and area of compound shapes Theme: Mensuration Lesson Number: M2-L074 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to calculate the perimeter and area of a compound shape.
-Preparation be in Opening on the
+Lesson Title: Perimeter and area of Theme: Mensuration n compound shapes Lesson Number: M2-L074 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils Draw the shap be in Opening on the will be able to calculate the perimeter board. and area of a compound shape.